Pepin the Hunchback: Early sources

-A third, and differing account of Pepin's life comes from Notker the Stammerer, a Benedictine monk writing during the reign of Charles the Fat, the great-grandson of Charlemagne.
+A third and differing account of Pepin's life comes from Notker the Stammerer, a Benedictine monk writing during the reign of Charles the Fat, the great-grandson of Charlemagne.
 Notker's account, referred to by modern scholars as the Gesta Caroli Magni ("The Deeds of Charles the Great") or De Carolo Magno ("Concerning Charles the Great") provides much more detail about Pepin's plot than earlier sources, although some of the story seems heavily inspired by classical sources.
 According to Notker, Pepin and his co-conspirators meet in the church of St. Peter in Regensburg to discuss their plot, where a cleric hiding under the altar overhears them.
 After the deacon reveals the conspiracy to Charlemagne, the plotters are captured, and Pepin is "cruelly scourged" and banished to a poor monastery—Notker claims that it was the monastery of St. Gall, although Pepin was almost certainly sent to the monastery of Prüm.
 Notker, however, adds another element to the story, possibly borrowed from the Roman historian Livy's account of Tarquin's poppies.
 Some time later, when faced with another revolt, Charlemagne sends messengers to Pepin to ask his advice.
-The king's men find Pepin weeding nestles in the garden, where he refuses to offer Charles any advice, saying "I will send him no message except—what I am doing!
+The king's men find Pepin weeding nestles in the garden, where he refuses to offer Charlemagne any advice, saying "I will send him no message except—what I am doing!
 I am digging up the useless weeds in order that the valuable vegetables may be able to develop more freely."
 When the messengers relate the story back to Charlemagne, he manages to "divine the real meaning of the words" and puts the rebellious nobles to death.
-As a reward for his good counsel, Charles allows Pepin to choose "the manner of life that most pleased him" and Pepin asks to move to the monastery of Prüm.
+As a reward for his good counsel, Charlemagne allows Pepin to choose "the manner of life that most pleased him" and Pepin asks to move to the monastery of Prüm.

 The Poeta Saxo, an anonymous Saxon poet who composed the Annales de gestis Caroli magni imperatoris libri quinque ("Annals of the Deeds of Emperor Charlemagne in Five Books") near the end of the 9th century, relies heavily on classical models and existing sources like Einhard and the Royal Frankish Annals.
 Generally, he offers an interesting literary restatement of the older vitae and annals, but little new history.